redis/redis-doc/topics/modules-api-ref.md

 * ENETDOWN: operation in Cluster instance when cluster is down.
 * ENOTSUP: No ACL user for the specified module context
 * EACCES: Command cannot be executed, according to ACL rules
+* ENOSPC: Write command is not allowed
+* ESPIPE: Command not allowed on script mode

 Example code fragment: